pfraces-games/invaders/README.md

 **Pending design failures (from previous implementation):**

-- [ ] Collision detection issues due to the async nature of the state updates
+- [x] Missing unified game loop
-- [ ] Collision detection is domain specific
+- [x] Collision detection is domain specific
-- [ ] Collision detection is spreaded all over the code
+- [x] Collision detection is spreaded all over the code
-- [ ] Missing unified game loop
+- [x] Collision detection issues due to the async nature of the state updates

 **Design failures:**